What are Dark Pool Trades?

 These private exchanges (also called Alternative Trading Systems) are known as “dark pools” due to their complete lack of transparency.

-According to the CFA Institute, dark pools are continuing to rise in popularity with an estimated 40% of all stock trades being executed in dark pools in 2017 compared to an estimated 16% in 2010.
+According to the CFA Institute, dark pools are continuing to rise in popularity.
+An estimated 40% of all stock trades were executed in dark pools in 2017, compared to an estimated 16% in 2010.

 Why Do Institutional Investors Use Dark Pools?